 - 4.26 Current Local Plan was adopted in 2018.
 Telford & Wrekin Council consulted on its Regulation 18 Draft Telford & Wrekin Local Plan (TWLP) in November 2023 -January 2024.
 The Draft Plan set out range of development allocations and planning policies to guide decisions on development proposals and planning applications for the period up to 2040. - 4.27 TWLP proposed provision for 20,100 dwellings over the Plan period of 2020 2040, which is equivalent to 1,010 dwellings per annum.
 The TWLP states that the housing need for Telford and Wrekin is 930 dwellings per annum.
 A contribution of 1,600 dwellings over the plan period was proposed towards part of the Black Country's unmet housing need.
 Representations submitted to the Regulation 18 consultation, have requested that the Council seeks to clarify how the contribution towards the Black Country Authorities unmet needs has been qualified prior to the contribution being accepted as being appropriate.
-An agreed approach to how the contribution will be apportioned amongst the four Black Country Authorities is set out in Section 5 of this statement of common ground.
+An agreed approach to how the contribution 5 of this statement of common ground.